folio-org/stripes-connect/doc/api.md

   event hander.
 The state can then be used in a path such as `item-storage?query=?{q} sortby ${sortOrder}`.

+* `!{name}` -- interpolates the value of the named property from the present React component.
+For example, if the path is `perms/users/!{user.username}/permissions` and the component has a `user` prop which is an object containing a `username` field with value `fred`, the path will be resolved as `perms/users/fred/permissions`.

 #### Fallbacks

-In general, all the nominated pieces of state -- UI URL path-components, UI URL query parameters and local state -- must be present in order for these textual substitutions to be performed.
+In general, all the nominated pieces of state -- UI URL path-components, UI URL query parameters, local state and props -- must be present in order for these textual substitutions to be performed.
 If something is missing -- for example, when the path `item-storage?query=?{q}` is evaluated in a context where the UI URL